April 21, 1995: Rumors swirl that Canon (yes, the Japanese camera company!) might take over Apple in either a partial or complete acquisition.

 Speculation grows about a possible deal after Apple reveals its latest earnings, which show big improvement but still fall far short of Wall Street’s expectations.

 Although Canon denied interest, and neither Canon nor Apple ever publicly confirmed any such negotiations, the rumor mill in April 1995 buzzed about the possibilities.
-With AAPL shares trading at $35, Canon reportedly offered a not-insignificant $54.50 a share, representing a total valuation of $6.5 billion for Apple.
-(To put that in perspective, today the company is worth more than $700 billion.)
+With AAPL shares trading at $35, Canon reportedly offered a not-insignificant $54.50 a share.
+That represented a total valuation of $6.5 billion for Apple.
+(To put that in perspective, today Apple is closer to a $2.6 trillion market cap.)

-Canon manufactured the NeXT Computer’s optical disc drive, and Jobs ultimately sold NeXT’s hardware business to Canon in 1993.
+Canon also manufactured the NeXT Computer’s optical disc drive, and Jobs ultimately sold NeXT’s hardware business to Canon in 1993.
+(Apple eventually acquired NeXT, bring Jobs back to Cupertino in the process.)

 Apple acquisition rumors made sense

-The idea that Canon might acquire Apple therefore wasn’t totally unreasonable.
-It came at a time when Apple CEO Mike Spindler was desperately trying to offload the company to anyone who would buy it.
+Therefore, the idea that Canon might acquire Apple wasn’t totally unreasonable.
+The rumors came at a time when Apple CEO Mike Spindler was desperately trying to offload the company.

 Ultimately, the Apple-Canon deal (obviously) never happened.
-In April 1995, Cupertino was enjoying a brief respite from the “bad old days” of the 1990s, thanks to increased demand for Macs.
-In its second quarter of 1995, Apple earned $73 million — more than four times the $17 million it made the same quarter a year earlier.
+In April 1995, Apple was enjoying a brief respite from the “bad old days” of the 1990s.
+Thanks to increased demand for Macs in the second quarter of 1995, Apple earned $73 million.
+That was more than four times the $17 million it made the same quarter a year earlier.

-Before too long, Spindler was out at Apple, replaced by Gil Amelio, who harbored a different strategy for turning Apple around.
-Then, by the end of 1996, Steve Jobs returned, Amelio got ousted, and Apple was primed for its comeback.
-Things could have been very, very different though.
+Before too long, Spindler was out at Apple.
+New CEO Gil Amelio, who harbored a different strategy for turning the company around, replaced him.
+Then, by the end of 1996, Steve Jobs returned.
+Amelio got ousted, and Apple was primed for its comeback.
+Things could have been very, very different, though.